 |Alma Mater:||Nebraska (2012)|

-Kayla Banwarth joined the Nebraska volleyball coaching staff as an assistant in January 2017.
+Kayla Banwarth joined the Nebraska volleyball coaching staff as an assistant in January 2017 and serves as the Huskers' recruiting coordinator.
 Banwarth completed an illustrious playing career for the Huskers in 2010 before embarking on a professional playing career that saw her win an Olympic bronze medal with the U.S. National Team, as well as an FIVB World Championship.

 Banwarth finished her professional career with the U.S. National Team at the Olympic Games in Rio de Janeiro in 2016.
 A U.S. National Team libero since 2011, Banwarth spent two years as a volunteer assistant coach for the Pepperdine men’s volleyball team prior to joining the Huskers.